Davey-H-7/course_bookings_java/README.md

   - Booking with a date on which it was created
   - Customer with name, location and age

-Each booking should have an assosciated customer who created it and the course to which the customer is booked on to
+Each booking should have an associated customer who created it and the course to which the customer is booked on to.
+Each customer should be capable of having multiple bookings.
+Each course should be capable of having multiple bookings.

 ## Set Up
 - clone the repository onto local machine